citp/privacy-policy-historical/p/pl/pli/plink.com.md

 ###### Testimonials.

-We post customer testimonials/comments/reviews on our web site which may contain personally identifiable information.
+We post customer testimonials/comments/reviews on our web site which may contain personal information.
 We do obtain the customer's consent via email prior to posting the testimonial to post their name along with their testimonial.
 If you want your testimonial removed please contact us at [support@plink.com](mailto:support@plink.com).

 ###### Social Media Features.